What is ISO 27001:2013 Information Security Management System?

 - Or is there a continual obligation from your customers (who might ask you to implement certain things such as responding to an incident within a specific timeframe)?

 So these are some of the things that you might consider.
 Of course, we know that many organizations, when you look at their security, they’ve probably implemented many of the controls from this certification already.
 You might also call those your baseline controls, so it’s worth looking at what you already have in place.

 Once you have taken the steps, you have your controls in place.
 The following process that we need to design to get your ISMS off the ground is the internal audit process.
 An internal audit process allows somebody else in the organization or outside the organization to independently review your management system.

 We can do that fairly quickly if you start with a small scope; we can get the audit team to look at specific parts of your ISMS.
 What’s important is those who perform those internal audits and are independent in the work being done.
 So, in other words, they’re not auditing parts of the management system that they are responsible for or are involved with and that those individuals are competent.

 So how would you define whether somebody can do your internal audit?
 Well, perhaps you could look at things like their experience and certifications, which certainly give an idea as to whether those auditors are competent.
 So, once you’ve sourced your skilled auditors, you can quickly create an audit program.

 10. Management Review

-There is a lot of work from here to do in terms of embedding these processes., raising awareness.
+There is a lot of work from here to do in terms of embedding these processes and raising awareness.
 Get people in your organization familiar with their role from a security point of view and have a long-term strategy to achieve your objectives.
 But the ten steps we’ve just written are a great way of starting the project and getting something together in your organization.